Performance Optimization

 Optimized Data Structures

 HORUS uses carefully optimized memory layouts to minimize latency.
-The communication paths are designed for maximum throughput with predictable timing — single-producer paths achieve ~87ns, multi-producer paths achieve ~313ns.
+The communication paths are designed for maximum throughput with predictable timing — same-thread paths achieve 14ns, cross-thread SPSC achieves 82ns, and cross-process achieves 162ns with only 99ns overhead over the 63ns hardware floor.

 Benchmark Results